ygersie/nginx-ldap-lua/README.md

 https://hub.docker.com/r/ygersie/nginx-ldap-lua

-We've been running hashi-ui (previously called nomad-ui) quite a lot.
+We've been running hashi-ui quite a lot.
 As it's currently possible to, besides viewing job statistics, also edit and manage jobs, the need started to arise to put it behind some form of authentication.
 Here's where it becomes a bit more challenging.
 If you, like we do, run hashi-ui on Nomad itself the service is allocated a dynamic port on a "random" worker.
 Your average proxy server can be configured using something like [consul-template](https://github.com/hashicorp/consul-template) but what if you also